mben-dz/Delphi-VCL-Tips/README.md

 ## Closing Notes

-We hope this tip helps you improve your Delphi Android app development experience.
+We hope this tip helps you improve your Delphi VCL app development experience.
 Stay tuned for more tips!

 Happy coding! 🚀